no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

 #### Work/Project Summary

-Prepare 1-2 examples of past projects or jobs where you made a significant impact.
+**requirements**: Prepare 1-2 examples of past projects or jobs where you made a significant impact.
 Use the STAR method (Situation, Task, Action, Result) to structure your responses.
 DO NOT READ, we can tell!

 - **Project 1**: Russell Investments - Backend Developer (Nov 2022 - Present, Seattle, WA)
-    - **Situation**: Russell Investments, a fintech company, needed to level up its backend systems to keep up with a growing number of financial transactions.
-As data volume and user requests increased, the system started struggling with performance and security issues.
+    - **Situation**: Russell Investments, it's a fintech company, because the number of financial transactions was growing very fast, so we needed a stronger backend system.
-    - **Task**: My job was to boost backend performance, tighten security, and integrate new financial services into the system.
-A big part of this was improving API response times and making sure all financial data stayed safe.
+    - **Task**: My job was to speed up backend performance, improve security, and integrate new financial services into the system.
-    - **Action**: First, I brought in Redis for caching frequently accessed data, which cut down on database queries and made responses much faster.
-For security, I implemented Spring Security and OAuth2 to beef up authentication and authorization.
-I also optimized database queries by analyzing execution plans and tweaking the schema where needed.
-On top of that, I integrated AWS services like RDS for better data storage and management.
+    - **Action**: First, I introduced Redis caching to reduce database load and speed up responses.
+To strengthen security, I used Spring Security and OAuth2 for authentication and authorization.
+I also optimized database queries by adding indexes, removing redundant joins.
+For storage, I integrated AWS RDS to enhance data management.
-    - **Result**: These changes made a huge impact—API response times improved by 30%, security got a major upgrade with zero security breaches, and the system could now handle 20% more transactions per day.
-Plus, the new financial services were successfully integrated, making the platform more powerful and scalable.
+    - **Result**: as the result, API response times improved by 30%.
+The system handled 20% more daily transactions.
+Plus, we successfully integrated new financial services, making the platform more scalable and efficient.
 - **Project 2**: Prodege `/proʊdeɪˈʒeɪ/` - Backend Developer (Aug 2019 - Nov 2022, El Segundo, CA)
-    - **Situation**: Prodege, a company specializing in online marketing and consumer polling, was growing fast.
-But their old backend system couldn’t keep up with the new features and the increasing number of users taking part in polls and marketing campaigns.
+    - **Situation**: As for the second company, Prodege, it is an online marketing company, it was growing fast, but their old backend couldn’t keep up with new features and increasing user activity.
-    - **Task**: My job was to build a brand-new microservices-based backend that could scale with the company’s growth.
-This meant designing and implementing RESTful APIs, integrating third-party analytics tools, and making sure the system was both high-performance and reliable.
+    - **Task**: I was responsible for building a scalable microservices-based backend.
+This included designing RESTful APIs, integrating third-party analytics tools, and ensuring high performance and reliability.
-    - **Action**: I built a modular microservices architecture using Spring Boot, where each microservice handled a specific function—like user management, poll management, and data analytics integration.
-To handle real-time user interactions, I used Kafka, which allowed us to process and analyze data efficiently.
-I also integrated third-party analytics tools to gain deeper insights.
-For deployment, I went with Docker and Kubernetes to make sure everything was highly available and scalable.
+    - **Action**: So I developed a modular microservices architecture using Spring Boot.
+Each service handled a specific function, like user management, poll management, and data analytics.
+For real-time data processing, I used Kafka to make data analysis much faster.
+I also used Docker and Kubernetes to handle deployment.
-    - **Result**: The new microservices setup made the system way more flexible and easier to maintain.
-Thanks to the integrated analytics tools, marketing campaigns became a lot more data-driven.
-Performance improved significantly—we could handle 50% more concurrent users, which led to a 25% boost in user engagement and a noticeable increase in revenue from marketing campaigns.
+    - **Result**: The new microservices setup made the system more flexible and easier to maintain.
+And our marketing campaigns got more effective, the performance improved significantly, and user engagement went up by 25%

 #### 15 behavioral questions